obsidiansystems/obelisk/README.md

 Now go to http://localhost:8000 (or the port specified in `config/common/route`) to access your app.

-Every time you change the Haskell sources file in frontend, common or backend, `ob run` will automatically recompile the modified files and reload the server.
-Furthermore, it will display on screen the compilation errors and warnings if any.
+Every time you change the Haskell source files in frontend, common or backend, `ob run` will automatically recompile the modified files and reload the server.
+Furthermore, it will display on screen compilation errors and warnings if any.

 ## Deploying